Frequently Asked Questions

 What are the hours I will have to attend school?
 Will it fit my schedule?

 Can I work part-time at the same time?
 You can certainly work part-time and you can progress through our program at a pace that suits you.
 We are extremely flexible.
 You can build a program that will fit your schedule and your interests.
-We offer evening, weekend, and daytime classes.
+We offer weekend and weekday classes.

 What kind of job can I get when I graduate?Massage Therapy is a growing field and as the industry grows, more and more employers call our school in search of our well-trained graduates.
 Many of our graduates are also self-employed, which offers maximum career freedom.
 There are work opportunities in hospitals, doctor’s offices, chiropractic, acupuncture and physical therapy offices, spas, salons, resorts and cruise ships, gyms and wellness centers, corporate offices, shopping malls and airports.